REMOVING, RENAMING; REMOVING, AND RENAMINGVahe H. Apelian

 Thus, I remain ambivalent.
 But I will have to admit to the following.
 Because of the ongoing debate in Armenia over renaming streets, I learned of an Armenian communist leader Gassian, after whom a street is named.
 Had there not been a debate over removing his name I would not have known about him and I bet many if not most of the younger generation who use that street would not have given much thought as to who he was.

-In a strange way, such debates bring to back to life persons and events long forgotten or not much thought of by many if not most in the hustle and bustle of their lives.
+In a strange way, such debates bring back to life persons and events long forgotten or not much thought of by many if not most in the hustle and bustle of their daily lives.
 Their resurrection of sorts kindles and inflames feelings over issues that many would not have cared much otherwise.